 Board of Directors

-Mark Lione – Mark, Board Treasurer, is the owner of the Cap Sante Inn and a community activist for tourism and economic development.
+Mark Lione – Mark, Board President, is the owner of the Cap Sante Inn and a community activist for tourism and economic development.
 His background includes time in the textile industry and professional theater.
 His broad business perspective and experience in hospitality make him a valuable addition to the Board.

 Steve Klein – Steve Klein is a full time artist that lives in La Conner, WA where he maintains a studio and makes his distinctive kiln-formed and blown glass work.
 Steve teaches his unique approach to kiln working throughout the US, Europe and Asia.
 He also serves on the board of the Pilchuck Glass School and the Museum of Northwest Art.

 Marc Knowles is our newest Festival board member and comes with a valuable background and skill set.
 He is a multi-media artist and previous Festival booth artisan; in fact, winning the Best of Fest Award in 2011 for his booth featuring glass, wood and metals.
 He is currently a kindergarten teacher at Whitney Elementary in Anacortes and a youth arts education advocate.

 Jim MacDonald – Jim MacDonald, Board Treasurer, transitioned to the Board after years of volunteering for the Festival – including being named our Volunteer of the Year in 2017.
 His background is in broadcast media which brings with it experience in event planning and production.